 When a simple village tailor who regularly ran the very same ruse heard about this cultured, urbane disciple, he decided to scam the scammer.
 He put on one of his own sham robes and went to visit the monastery.
 When the robe-making disciple saw it, he wanted to have it, so he agreed to exchange some brand-new cloth for it.
 And when the robe-making disciple washed it, he found he had been cheated, and all the other disciples heard about it.

 The crane and crab were earlier births of the robe-making disciple and the village tailor.
-When the Buddha heard some disciples discussing this incident, he told them this story so they knew that the robe-making monk had been equally dishonest in the past and also got swindled by the village tailor back then.
+When the Buddha heard some of his disciples discussing this incident, he told them this story so they knew that the robe-making disciple had been equally dishonest in the past and also got swindled by the village tailor back then.